We are a women led nonprofit organization and a peer-support recovery community.

-Crescent Moon Center’s mission is to build a community of support around individuals recovering from substance use disorders by:
+Crescent Moon Center is a 501c3 nonprofit whose mission is to build a community of support around people recovering from addiction by:

-(2) improving access to recovery resources and programs for underserved and marginalized communities
+(2) improving access to recovery resources and programs for diverse, underserved and under-resourced communities

 Crescent Moon Center envisions a world where addiction is met with compassion -- where shame and stigma are no longer obstacles to recovery.

 Through advocacy, we give voice to the systemic and cultural barriers that negatively affect people impacted by addiction and facilitate public dialogue that will lead to a shared understanding and change.

 We offer a bridge for people in recovery, a bridge that helps avoid relapse, a bridge to a meaningful and life-fulfilling engagement with community.

 Crescent Moon Center is a place for healing through horses and art located at Rush Ranch on a 2070-acre nature preserve.
 We offer an innovative, experiential learning program for people in recovery from Substance Use Disorders.
 Our program is inspired by scientific research into the healing benefits of equine-assisted learning and creative expression which support mental health and addiction recovery.

 Crescent Moon Center approaches recovery through the creative process and experiential learning - learning through personal observation and interactive experience, followed by reflection, integration and application of newly learned perspectives.
 Our arts and equine programs are designed to integrate with one another.
 Each workshop provides a unique lens of self-discovery, helping to address the root causes of addiction through a deep and creative journey.

 Through our program, Healing Reflections, we provide ongoing support - 1:1 peer-mentorships, peer-support groups, individual and group activities, internships, community events, and art exhibits.
 Our art gallery provides a platform for participants and the recovery community to share their journey to sobriety and advocate for change in the public's perception of addiction.